What is an Integration?

 On the Change Detection screen, you can set custom change detection and full scan intervals for your integration.
 Change Detection and Full Scan intervals define how frequently Tasktop will search for updates made to artifacts in each repository.
-The settings configured here will override the default global change detection settings configured on the Settings screen.
+The settings configured here will override the default global change detection settings configured on the General (Settings) screen.
 You can learn more on the Change Detection page.

 Twinless Artifact Update

 On the Twinless Artifact Update screen, you can configure one final update (for example a comment or a status change) on an artifact when its “twin” in the other repository is no longer eligible to participate in the integration (for example when it’s been deleted or no longer meets the artifact filter).
 The final update informs the newly twinless artifact that the synchronization has been discontinued.